laraadeboye/Steghub-Devops-Cloud-Engineer/MERN-STACK/mern-stack.md

 Including the proxy configuration makes it possible to access the application directly from the browser by calling the server url `http://localhost:5000` rather than always including the entire path `http://localhost:5000/api/todos`

-Navigate to the todo directory and run:
+Navigate to the Todo directory and run:

 ```
 npm run dev